 Canada Goose Management in Summerlake Park

-At the request of local residents, Tigard Parks & Rec will begin a new program to manage geese at Summerlake Park starting the last week of March.
+At the request of local residents, Tigard Parks & Rec began a new program in March to manage geese at Summerlake Park.

 The city regularly receives complaints requesting that Canada goose problems be addressed.
-Currently, geese populations and complaints are increasing.
-Requests from area residents point to concern for public health and safety in the park.
+In February and March, geese populations and complaints were increasing.
+Requests from area residents often point to concern for public health and safety in the park.
 Canada geese are enjoyed by many, but according to The United States Department of Agriculture Animal and Plant Health Inspection Service, conflicts can involve: